taehk98/sports_day/README.md

 ## 🚀 **Features**
 - **Frontend**: Built with React and styled using TailwindCSS for modern, responsive designs.
 - **Backend**: Powered by Express.js for efficient server-side logic.
-- **Accessibility**: Fully optimized to ensure inclusivity for all users.
-- **Open to All**: This project is now accessible to everyone.

 ---